nicolahcm/Hanoi-Tower-React/README.md

-This is the Hanoi Tower project built during Experis Course.
+This is the Hanoi Tower pb.
+Solved with react, the disks will go to the final state dynamically with animations.

-This has been built with React.

 We use only 6 blocks, but it is easy generalizing for n.